nipy/nipype/doc/devel/architecture.rst

 However, it should also be easy to identify and delete things you don't need anymore.

 Pipelines and bits of pipelines should be easy to share.

+Things that are the same should be called the same thing in most places.
+For interfaces that have an obvious meaning for the terms, "infiles" and "outfile(s)".
+If a file is in both the inputs and outputs, it should be called the same thing in both places.
+If it is produced by one interface and consumed by another, same thing should be used